Andy-J-marshall/stanningley-bowls/README.md

 Team Records:

 - gamesPerMatch for Monday and Wednesday are set to 6 and 8 for everything else.
 Is this still correct?

+# Updates required at end of each calendar year
+Update the `get-latest-stats` script in `package.json` to point to the new year's xlsx file.